mkrishna4u/smart-testauto-quickstart-java/README.md

 4. Then run 'smartfwk-testauto-quickstart-java' project testcases using command:

-> mvn clean verify -Dtest.suite.file=test-suites/MainTestSuite.xml
+> mvn clean verify -Dcucumber.filter.tags="@RegressionTest"

 5. To generate only HTML reports, use the following commands: